oxipay/oxipay-woocommerce/readme.txt

 A working WooCommerce plugin installation

 = Other assumptions -
-You have recieved a Merchant ID and API key for use from Oxipay's support team.
-You will also have recieved a payment gateway URL and a testing 'Sandbox' URL
+You have received a Merchant ID and API key for use from Oxipay's support team.
+You will also have received a payment gateway URL and a testing 'Sandbox' URL

 = Installation =
 Upload the Oxipay plugin to your blog, Activate it.